September 24, 2025

 “You can cram and wing it.”

 By the time test day rolls around, your success isn’t about cramming one last formula or rereading that CARS passage strategy.
 It’s about execution.
-The MCAT rewards those who walk in calm, prepared, and mentally sharp, not just the ones who studied the hardest, but the ones who know how to finish strong.

 Breathe.
 Reset.
 Keep moving.
 Every single high scorer has had a moment where they thought it was over, and they kept going anyway.